 There are many I should thank.

 Of course in the first place I would like to thank all those former refugee children who have trusted me with their stories and their documents.
-And their relatives, like Hannah and Oded Meyuhas of Jerusalem, and Siep Wijsenbeek (who even turned out to be my cousin), who have given me very valuable material.
+And their relatives, like Hannah and Oded Meyuhas of Jerusalem, and the late Siep Wijsenbeek (who even turned out to be my cousin), who have given me very valuable material.

 Thank you Frank Kanhai of the National Archives, for making me feel like a princess while researching all those files at the National Archives.